GallowayLabMIT/protocols/docs/training/onboarding/startup_checklist.rst

    analysis, and plotting.

    If you are using ``nb-clean``, in the terminal run ``nb-clean add-filter``.
-From then on, this package will automatically run alongside git as a filter to remove extraneous notebook metadata.
+From then on, this package will automatically run alongside Git as a filter to remove extraneous notebook metadata.

 7. Save your environment into a ``requirements.txt`` file using ``pip freeze > requirements.txt``.